 While you may think hiking in Phoenix in the summertime is crazy, it just means you have to wake up a little earlier and pack more water, which is fine with us because the early bird catches the shot (and those epic Southwest sunsets!).
 Some of our favorite places to explore are McDowell Sonoran Preserve, Superstition Wilderness Area, and South Mountain Park and Preserve.
 If you’d prefer to stay in town, the Desert Botanical Garden is one of the best in the country with 140-acres of flora and fauna unique to the desert.

 Adrenaline junkies rejoice because the Southwest’s unique terrain is ripe for exploration.
 Stellar Adventures can take you on hummers through the rugged rocks to views and vistas only seen by getting off-the-beaten-path (literally).
 But a hot air balloon ride with a company such as Rainbow Ryders will also give you a bird’s eye view of the sprawling landscape.

 While most snowbirds head south for the winter, Phoenicians can head north during the daytime and be back in the city by nightfall.
 There are charming towns like Sedona or Prescott with gorgeous billion-year old colored rock formations where you can kayak and standup paddleboard, take in the Wild West history, toss one back at the saloon, and stay at a converted brothel.
-You can drive parts of classic Route 66, visit Oatman, Arizona, which is home to more wild burros than people, and take in the views of Grand Canyon National Park.
+You can drive parts of classic Route 66, visit Oatman, Arizona, which is home to more wild burros than people, try to score a coveted Havasupai Falls permit, or take in the views of Grand Canyon National Park.
 Whichever direction you head, Phoenix is a great base for adventure.

 Plan Your Trip: Where to Stay in Phoenix